churris-x/google-search-shortcuts/README.md

 ## Todo
-- [ ] Make this work on firefox as well
+- [x] Make this work on firefox as well
+- [ ] Fix storage permissions so it doesn't need to use `local` storage
 - [ ] Substitute [deprecated keycode](https://developer.mozilla.org/en-US/docs/Web/API/KeyboardEvent/keyCode) with the [key property](https://developer.mozilla.org/en-US/docs/Web/API/KeyboardEvent/key)
 - [ ] Make all results, images, videos work -> find "Filters and topics" element, then closest() images link and click
 - [ ] Add ability to focus on tools?